 What keeps you motivated in your work as a scientist?

-I work as a clinician and see patients with type 1 every week.
+I work as a clinician and see people with type 1 every week.
 Just one hour in the clinic reminds me why this work is important and the stories my patients tell me never cease to provide motivation.
 And when I meet a person who has just heard that they have been diagnosed, I long to be able to offer something different from the treatments we already have.
 And that sends me back to the research lab raring to go too.

 What is your hope for your research in the future?